 Transparency report

-Issued in respect of calendar year 2016
+Issued in respect of calendar year 2017

 Contents

 1. Introduction 2

-2. The legal structure and ownership of the Economist Intelligence Unit 3
+2. The legal structure and ownership of the Economist Intelligence Unit.
+3

-4. Statistics on the allocation of its staff to new credit ratings, credit rating reviews, methodology or

-mod del appraisal and senior management 5
+4. Statistics on the allocation of its staff to new credit ratings, credit rating reviews, methodology or model appraisal and senior management

 5. Record-keeping policy 6

 6. The outcome of the annual internal review of the independent compliance function 7

 7. Management policy 8

 8. Analyst rotation policy 9

-9. Financial information 10
+9. Financial information .10

-In c calendar year 2016 the EIU generated total sales revenue of £37m 10

-Of the £37m, the Country Risk Service (CRS), which encompasses the EIU's credit rating

-acti vities, accounted for £2.8m 10

-And oscriptions to CRS by rated entities and related third parties amounted to £398,506.
-Cillary services (other subscription services and consultancy services purchased by rated

-enti ities and related third parties) amounted to £5.2m 10

 10. Governance statement 11

 1. Introduction

-The Economist Intelligence Unit (EIU) is a wholly owned subsidiary of the Economist Group.
+The Economist Intelligence Unit (EIU) is a wholly owned subsidiary of The Economist Newspaper Limited.
 The EIU provides country and sectoral information and analysis to companies, financial institutions and governments.

 Among the services offered by the EIU are ratings of sovereigns' creditworthiness.
 These fall within the scope of European Union (EU) Regulation (EC) No 1060/2009 of 16 September 2009 on credit rating agencies (CRAs), as amended.
 Since June 2013 the EIU has been registered as a CRA in the EU in accordance with the Regulation.

 This Transparency report has been prepared in accordance with Article 12 of the Regulation.

 2. The legal structure and ownership of the Economist Intelligence Unit.

-The Economist Intelligence Unit Limited (the "Company") is a wholly owned subsidiary company of The Economist Newspaper Limited which is a private company and is not listed or admitted to trading on a regulated market.
+The Economist Intelligence Unit Limited (the "Company") is a wholly owned subsidiary of The Economist Newspaper Limited, which is a private company and is not listed or admitted to trading on a regulated market.
 It is therefore not bound by the Listing Rules of the Financial Conduct Authority to report on compliance with the UK Corporate Governance Code.
 As such, a governance statement is not included with this Transparency report.
-The Economist group of companies has however always sought to run its corporate affairs in line with best practice.
+The Economist Group of companies has however always sought to run its corporate affairs in line with best practice.
 It therefore follows the main principles of the UK Corporate Governance Code as closely as is felt to be reasonably practicable and useful to shareholders.

 The Company has four directors:

-Chris Stibbs
+- Chris Stibbs

-Robin Bew
+- Robin Bew

-Mina Toksoz
+- Mina Toksoz

-Albert Hofman
+- Albert Hofman

-None of the directors hold shares in the Company.
-Only Chris Stibbs holds shares in the parent company, The Economist Newspaper limited, and these amount to less than 1% of that company's issued share capital.
+None of the directors holds shares in the Company.
+Only Chris Stibbs holds shares in the parent company, The Economist Newspaper Limited, and these amount to less than 1% of that company's issued share capital.

 The management of the credit rating business is delegated by the directors of the Company to the Credit Risk Committee (CRC) which consists of the following:

 Voting members: